-If you passed your driving test after 1 January 1997, your licence will be more restricted when towing.
-For heavier outfit combinations, a B+E or C1+E licence may be required - these categories are no longer included as standard, meaning an additional test may be required.
+If you passed your driving test after 1 January 1997, you’ll be more restricted by your licence when towing above certain weights.
+For heavier outfit combinations, a B+E or C1+E licence may be required - these categories are no longer included as standard, meaning you may need to pass an additional test.

-If you have a Category B licence obtained prior to 1 January 1997 you can drive:
+If you have a Category B licence and passed your test prior to 1 January 1997 you can drive:

-- Towed outfits: any outfit where the combined MAM (Maximum Authorised Mass) does not exceed 8,250kg. (over which weight would have required an additional test pre-1997) However, our recommendations on weight ratio between trailer and towing vehicle remain at 85%.
+Towed outfits: any outfit where the combined Maximum Authorised Mass (MAM) does not exceed 8,250kg (over this weight would have required an additional test pre-1997).
+However, our recommended weight ratio between trailer and towing vehicle is 85%.

-- Rigid motorhomes without a trailer: any rigid motor caravan without a trailer where the MAM does not exceed 7,500kg.
+Rigid motorhomes without a trailer: any of these where the MAM does not exceed 7,500kg.

-- Rigid motorhomes with a trailer: provided the total MAM of trailer and motor caravan does not exceed 8,250kg no further test is required, but our recommendations on weight ratio between trailer and towing vehicle remain at 85%.
+Rigid motorhomes with a trailer: as long as the total MAM of trailer and motorhome does not go over 8,250kg no further test is required, but our recommended weight ratio between trailer and towing vehicle is 85%.

-If you have a Category B licence obtained on or after 1 January 1997 you can drive:
+If you have a Category B licence and passed your test on or after 1 January 1997 you can drive:

-- Towed outfits: drivers restricted to a combined MAM of 3,500kg and the trailer MAM must not exceed the unladen weight of the towing vehicle (85% ratio remains strongly recommended).
+Towed outfits: you’re restricted to a combined MAM of 3,500kg and the trailer MAM must not exceed the unladen weight of the towing vehicle (85% ratio remains strongly recommended).
 If this MAM is to be exceeded, an additional E Test pass is required.

-- Rigid motorhomes without a trailer: drivers restricted to a MAM of 3,500kg until obtaining a pass of the LGV test, after which the driver is qualified to 7,500kg MAM.
+Rigid motorhomes without a trailer: you're restricted to a MAM of 3,500kg until passing the Large Good Vehicle (LGV) test, after which you're is qualified to 7,500kg MAM.

-- Rigid motorhomes towing a trailer: provided the trailer does not exceed 750kg and the combined MAM does not exceed 4,250kg no further test is required for this type of outfit.
-However if the trailer MAM exceeds 750kg then a. applies for a vehicle less than 3,500kg.
-Otherwise an LGV test plus an E Test is needed.
+Rigid motorhomes towing a trailer: as long as the trailer doesn’t exceed 750kg and the combined MAM doesn’t exceed 4,250kg you don't need to take another test for this type of outfit.
+However if the trailer MAM exceeds 750kg then the first point applies for a vehicle less than 3,500kg.
+Otherwise an LGV test plus an E test is needed.